 Lots Going Down in MTL

-It was presided over by Canadian MP David Lametti, federal representative of the local borough and Parliamentary Secretary to the Minister of International Trade.
-There were approximately one hundred of us in attendance, and the message was clear.
-Keep fossil fuels in the ground, and take more active measures to grow a green and sustainable economy.
+It was presided over by Canadian MP David Lametti.
+He’s the federal representative of Lasalle (Lasalle-Emard-Verdun) and Parliamentary Secretary to the Minister of International Trade.
+So check for government representation.
+On the citizen side, the turnout was pretty good.
+There were at least one hundred of us in attendance.
+The public message was clear.
+Keep fossil fuels in the ground (Why They Need to Be Kept in the Ground), and take more active measures to grow a green and sustainable economy.

 Given that Mr. Lametti is also working with the Minister of International Trade, the topic of the Trans-Pacific Partnership (TPP) also came up with considerable frequency.
 The concern of many Canadians, as was expressed at the consultation, is that if Canada commits to this agreement, Canadians will be essentially signing away their sovereignty, particularly with regards to climate change regulation.